s-r-e-e-r-a-j/PyLiteDB/README.md

 ## PyLiteDB

 **PyLiteDB** is a small, lightweight database engine written in Python.
-It works like SQLite but stores data in JSON format.
+It stores data as JSON-like records.
 You can store, update, get, and delete records in tables.
 It also supports optional encryption to keep your data safe.

 ## Features: